 This interest in the subjective experience as pure neurobiological phenomenon was also the topic of a symposium held in Venice in June 2011, which was organized by the Association of Neuroesthetics Berlin for the Peggy Guggenheim Collection and the Marino Golinelli Foundation.
 There, artist Ivana Franke in collaboration with neuroscientist Ida Momennejad presented “Seeing with Eyes Closed,” inviting the public to enter into the piece by sitting in front of a strobe light for six minutes with eyes closed.
 The experience is almost hallucinatory, with participants perceiving colorful moving shapes; images that are not situated on a screen nor properly in the mind, either.
 In reality, they are produced by the interaction between the body and the light stimulus.
 What is perceived depends on the individual, hence, the experience remains invisible, impossible to depict.

-For the last 20 years she has been assiduously writing down her dreams, a daily exercise that has steadily increased her capacity to remember them.
-In the same way she describes her dreams sans-interpretation, she will submit herself to analysis by the apparatus, thus to confront the production of mental images rendered in writing with the images of mind activity obtained with the EEG in order to explore for meaning at the nexus between the two representations.
+For the last 22 years Nathalie has been assiduously writing down her dreams, a daily exercise that has steadily increased her capacity to remember them.
+In the same way she describes her dreams sans-interpretation–, she submited herself to analysis by the apparatus, thus to confront the production of mental images rendered in writing with the images of mind activity obtained with the Emotiv EPOC EEG in order to explore for meaning at the nexus between the two representations.

-Four registries will come from this experience, which are:
+Four registries come from this experience, which are:

 • An EEG chart and its analysis.